My brother-in-law, Bill McGowan, passed away unexpectedly last week.

 Here’s to knowing we’re not alone and to finding humor along our way; it really is the best weapon against all of life’s absurdities!

-Cheers – to being brave and bold and courageous and to jumping into life with both feet…
+Cheers – to being bold, brave, and courageous and to jumping into life with both feet…